openvinotoolkit/model_server/docs/binary_input_ouput.md

 ## Recommendations:

 Sending the data in binary format can significantly simplify the client code and it's preprocessing load.
-With the REST API client, there is just needed curl and base64 tool or requests python package.
-In case the original input data is jpeg or png encoded, there is no preprocessing needed to send the request.
+With the REST API client, curl and base64 tool or the requests python package is just needed.
+In case of the original input data is jpeg or png encoded, there is no preprocessing needed to send the request.

 Binary data can significantly reduce the network utilization.
-In many case it allows reducing the latency and achieve very higher throughout even with slower network bandwidth.
+In many cases it allows reducing the latency and achieve very high throughput even with slower network bandwidth.